WholesumNet/client/README.md

 ## Overview

-Wholesum network is a p2p prover network `tailored for ETH block`.
+Wholesum is a p2p prover network `tailored for ETH L1 block proving`.
 It builds on top of [Risc0](https://risczero.com/) and [Libp2p](https://libp2p.io).
-The design of the network follows a p2p parallel proving scheme where Risc0 jobs are passed around, proved, and finally combined into a final proof ready for L1 verification.
+The design of the network follows a p2p distributed proving scheme where Risc0 jobs are passed around, proved, and finally combined into a final Groth16 proof ready for L1 verification.

 ### Prerequisites